JDaniel26-Bory/holbertonschool-shell/basics/README.md

-the five command is for show the hidden files the six command is useful for enumerate all the files The seven command is useful for creates a new directory
+the five command is for show the hidden files the six command is useful for enumerate all the files The seven command is useful for creates a new directory the eigth command is useful for mv a file for a directory